 A new set of mock papers will be published in January 2020 as well as more practice papers focusing on the new elements of content and new question types introduced in the reformed qualification.

 Slides are available from training events.
 These slide sets are very comprehensive and will be very useful for teachers new to the specification.

-Edexcel Teaching & Learning Materials include Schemes of work:
+Edexcel Teaching & Learning Materials include Course Planners and Schemes of work: